ISO 21326: 2019

 Our team of experts, with extensive knowledge and experience, conducts comprehensive textile testing against dust mites and other relevant bioassays to validate product efficacy claims.
 Additionally, our testing capabilities include thorough tick-repellent tests and bed bug-repellent tests.

-For more information on ISO 21326 services, consult our expert team today.
+For more information on ISO 21326 services, contact our expert team today.

 ISO 21326 test is a standardized method used to assess the efficacy/resistance of textile materials that undergo physical or chemical treatment for controlling mite infestation.